VigneshM231/Hotel_Websites_Project/README.md

 1) Clone the repository.
 2) Install dependencies using npm install.
 3) Run the React application using npm start.
+4) import flask file are
+    pip install -U Flask-SQLAlchemy

+    pip install -U flask-cors

+    pip install Flask

+    pip install flask-marshmallow
+5) Install virtual environment for the backend
-4) Set up the Flask backend by navigating to the backend directory and running python app.py.
+5) Set up the Flask backend by navigating to the backend directory and running python app.py.